+In some ways, it was the making of me.
 It turned my focus away from my appearance, and made me concentrate on being interesting.
 Since I couldn’t compete on the hair front, such an important feature of a woman’s appeal, I tried to be clever and funny instead, not always successfully.
-My romantic life was virtually nonexistent: it was simply inconceivable to me that any man would be interested in someone with thin hair.
+Still, my romantic life was virtually nonexistent: it was simply inconceivable to me that any man would be interested in someone with thin hair.
 And if, by some strange fluke, they were, I was pathetically grateful.
 As a result I wasted quite a lot of my twenties being a doormat.

 My two pregnancies brought temporary relief from the problem: all those lovely female hormones swirling around my body stopped the hair from falling out.
 I was delighted - fat, but with a full head of glossy hair.
 Needless to say, it all disappeared once the babies were born.
 After my second child it became so unbearably thin I bought my first (and last) wig.
 I hated it, and resorted instead to wearing scarves.

 George Northwood was the last person to cut my own actual hair.
 One of the most creative and kind men in the business, he did his best.
-But following a diagnosis of hyperthyroidism, as well as a series of illnesses, my hair was becoming a real lost cause.
+Which, you know, is pretty good.
+But following a diagnosis of hypothyroidism, as well as a series of illnesses, my hair was becoming a real lost cause.
 Even his skills could not conceal the fact that there simply wasn’t enough coverage.
 The final straw was a photograph taken at a friend’s 40th birthday party.
 I looked like my dad (who has also lost his hair) in drag.